cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The performance of hash2base may be limited by the length of the input m.
 To address this, hash2base first computes m' = H(msg) and then derives the required bits from m'.
-This entails one extra invocation of H, a negligible overhead in the context of hashing to elliptic curves.
+This entails one extra invocation of H, which is a negligible overhead in the context of hashing to elliptic curves.

 The random oracle construction of {{rom}} requires evaluating two independent